 - Paloma Perez-Galvan: 'Epigraphy Between Manuscript and Print in Southern Europe, 1521-1603’ .
-Supervisors: Prof Ingrid De Smet & Prof Alison Cooley
+Supervisors: Prof Ingrid De Smet and Prof Alison Cooley.

-- Giles Penman: Classicizing iconography on British medals and war memorials of the Great War and contemporary and modern responses.
-Supervisors: Prof Suzanne Frey-Kupper & Dr Pierre Purseigle (History Dept)
+- Giles Penman: Ancient Greek and Roman imagery on British civil cultural artefacts relating to the Great War and its post-war commemoration, 1914-1939.
+Supervisors: Prof Suzanne Frey-Kupper & Dr Pierre Purseigle (History Dept).

 - Alessio Ranno.
 Pindar.
 Supervisors: Dr David Fearn & Prof. Enrico Medda (Pisa)

-- Jacqui Butler: Images of female sacrifice and the role of the feminine in Roman art.
-Supervisor: Prof. Zahra Newby
+- Jacqui Butler: Images of female mythological sacrificial characters and the role of the feminine in Roman art.
+Supervisor: Prof. Zahra Newby.

 MA by Research